-- a) Ecological land classifications, including wetlands and permafrost;

-- b) Terrestrial flora and fauna; - c) Geology (bedrock and surficial), geomorphology and geochemistry; - d) Avifauna, including migratory birds protected by the Migratory Birds Convention Act (landbirds, and waterfowl) and species under provincial jurisdiction including raptors and upland game birds; - e) Species at risk and Species of conservation concern and their habitats, including, but not limited to, (Common nighthawk, Peregrine falcon, Short-eared owl, Bank swallow, Harlequin duck, bats, plants) including designated critical habitat under the Endangered Species Act, Species at Risk Act where applicable, and areas of conservation concern (e.g. environmentally sensitive areas, such as national, provincial, and regional parks and reserves, ecologically and biologically significant areas (EBSA)); - f) Protected areas, conservation agreement lands and habitat enhancement projects); and - g) Human-wildlife interactions.
+- a) Ecological land classifications, including wetlands and permafrost; - b) Terrestrial flora and fauna, and fauna must include reptiles, amphibians and mammals and their wildlife habitats that are found or are likely to be found in the study areas; - c) Geology (bedrock and surficial), geomorphology and geochemistry; - d) Avifauna, including migratory birds protected by the Migratory Birds Convention Act (landbirds, and waterfowl) and species under provincial jurisdiction including raptors and upland game birds; - e) SAR and Species of Conservation Concern and their habitats, including, but not limited to, the following: Common nighthawk, Peregrine falcon, Short-eared owl, Bank swallow, Harlequin duck, at least five species of bats, and numerous plants.
+Also, including designated critical habitat under the Endangered Species Act and SARA where applicable, and areas of conservation concern (e.g., environmentally sensitive areas, such as national, provincial, and regional parks and reserves, EBSAs); - f) Protected areas, conservation agreement lands and habitat enhancement projects); and - g) Human-wildlife interactions.